Optimal Spatial Anomaly Detection: Simulation studies

 \section{Simulation studies}

-In this section, we assess the empirical performance of DPLS-SAD and the proposed algorithm.
+In this section, we evaluate the empirical performance of the proposed DPLS-SAD method.
+To address the computational challenges arising from the NP-hard optimization problem in \eqref{eq:estimator} and (\ref{eq:pen-cost-gendim}), we develop a dynamic programming–based strategy combined with local neighbourhood segmentation, yielding an approximate solution with complexity $O(n^2)$, and thus making the method scalable to large spatial data applications.
+Complete algorithmic details, together with pseudocode, are provided in the Supplementary Material ~\ref{sec:algorithm}.

 To the best of our knowledge, most existing algorithms, such as those in image segmentation and clustering, are not well suited to the SAD problem.
 These methods typically ignore spatial distance and often impose convexity constraints on regions, which we find usually lead to very unreliable detection performance.
 In our experiments, we include DCART \citep{madrid2011lattice} as a benchmark method, while noting that it is also not originally designed for the SAD setting.

 For the data generating process, we set the random errors $\varepsilon(\s)$ to be identically distributed ${N}(0,1)$ random variables.
-As shown in Figure \ref{fig:2Dinde-true}, three different settings of anomaly regions are considered: 1) five equal-sized square anomalies; 2) a ellipse anomaly, a circular anomaly with holes, and a disconnected anomaly; 3) a concave anomaly and a disconnected anomaly.
+As shown in Figure \ref{fig:2Dinde-true}, three different settings of anomaly regions are considered: 1) five equal-sized square anomalies; 2) an ellipse anomaly, a circular anomaly with holes, and a disconnected anomaly; 3) a concave anomaly and a disconnected anomaly.
 We jitter the boundaries of anomaly regions in Settings 2 and 3, to make them less artificial.
 The baseline mean signal $\mu_0^*$ is fixed to be 0.
 Multiple combinations of signal-to-noise ratio, through changing the minimum anomaly mean signal $\Delta$ and the total area of anomalies $|R| = \sum_{j=1}^{m^*}|R_j^*|$, together with different sample sizes $n$ are studied in our simulations.

 We adopt two indicators to evaluate the performance of anomaly detection:

 namely the frequency that we detect the correct number of anomalies and the averaged detection error, within $B$ times of Monte Carlo simulations, where $\Big\{\hat{m}^b;\,\widehat R_{1:\hat{m}^b}^b\Big\}$ denotes the detected anomalies in $b$-th simulation.
 The term $\text{Err}\Big(R_{1:m^*}^*,\widehat R_{1:\hat{m}}\Big)$ consists of the sum of two error components adjusted by the total area of anomalies: